 Year Two of Section 404 compliance for most accelerated filers is shaping up to be a year of incremental improvement.
 Management has taken a hard look at items such as number of key controls and testing scopes.
 This issue of The Bulletin focuses on some of the opportunities companies should consider as they plan for Year Three.

-Self-Assessment on Internal Controls Report
+Internal Controls Self-Assessment Report

 This report focuses on a self-assessment initiative, evaluating the effectiveness of the design of internal controls for a company’s operations and budget process.
 It describes the approach, the results, and the recommendations that resulted from the initiative.

-Self-Assessment Process: Process Owner Accountability Questionnaire
+Self-Assessment Process Questionnaire: Process Owner Accountability

 Self-assessment is a recognized best practice and has been applied to risks and controls for many years.
 This questionnaire provides a format to evaluate current self-assessment practices and identify areas for improvement.